Porter (name)

 Porter (\p(o)-rter\) is an English surname and also a given name.
 The name originates as an Old French occupational name, portier (gatekeeper), or porteour ("to carry").
 Its earliest public record is 1086 at Winchester Castle.
-With transferred use, Porter also became a masculine given name with varied popularity.
+With transferred use, Porter also became a unisex given name with varied popularity.
 According to the U.S. Social Security Administration, Porter ranked #433 in 1907, declined to #1002 in 1944, and then rebounded to #476 in 2006.